JackChen890311/Papers/Papers/DAT.md

   - Add-on
   - Foundation
   - Image
-todo: true
+todo: false
-scanned: false
+scanned: true
 read: false
-summary:
+summary: A deformable module for attention.
 ---
 # Summary
 💡 Write a brief summary of this paper here